grschafer/grschafer.github.io/_posts/2013-08-20-ruby-and-python-by-example.markdown

 }
 </style>

 After exploring Ruby briefly in a programming languages class last fall, I've finally gotten back around to playing with the language more.
 Most of my recent experience is in Python, so I've had a lot of fun comparing the two languages and their idioms.
-This list is a personal reference of sorts comparing how the same tasks can be solved in both languages.
+This list is a personal reference comparing how the same tasks can be solved in both languages.

 In the rest of the post, *Ruby snippets are on the left* and *Python snippets on the right*.
-In the snippets, *lines of code that correspond between the two languages are aligned*, as possible.
+In the snippets, *lines of code that correspond between the two languages are aligned*, when possible.
 These examples were tested with Ruby 2.0.0 and Python 2.7.3.

 ```ruby
 # Ruby snippets on the left